Roadhouse (premises)

-A roadhouse (Australia and the United States) or stopping house (Canada) is a small mixed-use premises typically built on or near a major road in a sparsely populated area or an isolated desert region that services the passing travellers, providing food, drinks, accommodation, fuel, and parking spaces to the guests and their vehicles.
-The premises generally consist of just a single dwelling, permanently occupied by a nuclear family, usually between two and five family members.
+A roadhouse or road house is a small mixed-use premises typically built on or near a major road in a sparsely populated area or an isolated desert region that serves passing travellers, providing food, drinks, accommodation, fuel, and parking spaces to the guests and their vehicles.
+The premises generally consist of just a single building.

-In Australia, a roadhouse is often considered to be the smallest type of human settlement.

-In Britain, the term was often a synonym for an advanced motel, but roadside pub-restaurant or hotel, depending on use, is more common today.
-A hotel resembling and having a public house (pub) is widely, nationally, called an inn.

-The word's meaning varies slightly by country.
+The word's meaning varies somewhat by country.
 The historical equivalent was often known as a coaching inn, providing food, drinks, and rest to people and horses.